confio/cosmos-hd-key-derivation-spec/README.md

 ## BIP44

-An "HD path" is an instruction how to derive a keypair from a root secret.
+An "HD path" is an instruction as to how to derive a keypair from a root secret.
 BIPP44 specifies a schema for such paths as follows:

 ```
 m / 44' / coin_type' / account' / change / address_index
 ```

-where `m` is a constant symbol a the beginning of the path, `/` is the separator of path components, `44` is the the `purpose` value from BIP43, `'` denotes hardened derivation and the remaining four symbols are variable names for integers.
+where `m` is a constant symbol at the beginning of the path, `/` is the separator of path components, `44` is the the `purpose` value from BIP43, `'` denotes hardened derivation and the remaining four symbols are variable names for integers.
 A BIP44 path always has those five components.

-A `coin_type` registry is maintained in [SLIP44] and the pattern for some example blockchains look like this.
+A `coin_type` registry is maintained in [SLIP44] and the pattern for some example blockchains looks like this.

 ```
 Bitcoin:    m / 44' /   0' /       account' / change / address_index